Teyras/MT/text/chapters/330_scheduling_related_work.md

 ### Preemption

-The main benefit of being able to interrupt running jobs is that we can pause a long running job in order to allow a shorter job to complete quickly.
+The main benefit of being able to interrupt running jobs is that we can pause a job in order to allow a shorter job to complete quickly.
 A basic algorithm for scheduling with preemption is SRPT -- Shortest Remaining Processing Time[@ValueOfPreemption].
 The idea of this algorithm is that if a job arrives and no idle worker is available, a job that is expected to complete later than the incoming job should be interrupted.
 It is evident that this helps achieve a better flow time (and thus improves the latency of the system).

 A drawback of the SRPT algorithm is that it does not take the cost of preemption into consideration.
 In ReCodEx, interrupting a job would require cancelling the